Creating a transfer budget for an asset

 A transfer budget helps you to track your progress as your asset grows and automatically increases the value of that asset.

 For assets that don't have a transaction account connected to PocketSmith, you can instead add them as an asset using the Net Worth page.

 You are then able to track payments towards an asset that you've set up in PocketSmith using a transfer budget.

-Assets in PocketSmith are different to your bank and transaction accounts because they don't actually have any transactions attached to them.
-This means that transactions won't affect the balance of an asset because there is no transaction imported into PocketSmith within the asset.
+Assets in PocketSmith are different from bank and transaction accounts because they don't actually have any transactions attached to them.
+Transactions won't affect the balance of an asset because there are no transactions imported into PocketSmith within the asset.

-A transfer budget tracks your budgeted expenses that contribute towards an asset and automatically increases its value.
+A transfer budget tracks your budgeted expenses that contribute towards an asset and automatically increases its balance.

 Setting up an asset on the Net Worth page

-The Net Worth page allows you to see all your financial assets and liabilities (some which may not have transaction accounts), such as your house, mortgage, car or car loan etc, all in the one place.
-Learn how to add an here: Adding an asset to Net Worth
+The Net Worth page allows you to see all your financial assets and liabilities (some of which may not have transaction accounts), such as your house, mortgage, car, or car loan - all in one place.
+Learn how to add an asset here: Adding an asset to Net Worth

 Setting up a transfer budget for an asset